9001/copyparty/README.md

 ## sfx repack

-reduce the size of an sfx by disabling features
+reduce the size of an sfx by removing features

 if you don't need all the features, you can repack the sfx and save a bunch of space; all you need is an sfx and a copy of this repo (nothing else to download or build, except if you're on windows then you need msys2 or WSL)
 * `525k` size of original sfx.py as of v0.11.30